aanderse/LdapRecord.com/source/docs/laravel/auth/testing.md

 Illuminate\Foundation\Testing\DatabaseMigrations
 ```

-Using this trait will execute our migrations and ensure our database is to import our LDAP user.
+Using this trait will execute our migrations and ensure our database is ready to import our LDAP user.

 **WithFaker**